spinnaker/spinnaker.github.io/community/index.md

 ### [Slack](http://join.spinnaker.io)

 Start here!
 Many Spinnaker contributors and users are active on the Spinnaker Slack.
 It's a great place to get answers to questions or start a discussion about a feature or topic.
-Good places to begin on Slack include the following channels: a SIG channel (if there is a relevant one), a narrowly focused channel (such as #auth), or even #general.
+Good places to begin on Slack include the following channels:

+* A SIG channel if there is a relevant one, such as `#sig-security`.
 All SIG slack channels start with the prefix `sig`.
-For example, the documentation SIG channel is `#sig-documentation`.
+* A narrowly focused channel, such as #auth
+* [#general](https://spinnakerteam.slack.com/archives/C091CCWRJ) for general questions and discussion
+* [#dev](https://spinnakerteam.slack.com/archives/C0DPVDMQE) for help contributing to Spinnaker

 ### [GitHub](https://github.com/spinnaker)